Hiyya1/ODT-2026-Hiyya/README.md

 - `Speed can be controlled/changed through the servo.`
 - `Umbrella mechanism doesn't work as planned, or servo rotation does not accurately convert to vertical motion.`

-## 8.4 Simulation / CAD / Animation Before Making
+## 8.4 Simulation / CAD / Animation Before Making - NA
 If your project includes mechanical motion, document the digital planning before fabrication.

 | Tool Used | File / Link | What Was Tested |